 Michael is an avid runner and regularly competes in “ultra” marathons ranging in distance from 50k to 100 miles.

 Associate Director for the Dramatic ArtsMichael was born and raised in Glasgow, Scotland.
 He graduated from the University of Glasgow in Arts and Law (M.A and LL.B.).
 After spending two years as a trainee lawyer, he took a break from the profession and moved to Chicago, where he joined a band, started a theater company, and worked in film production and dance.
 He was cast as a performer in the Chicago production of Blue Man Group, and relocated to New York to join the cast of the off Broadway production.
 He performed in the show for six years, at which point his parents finally accepted that he was not returning to Scotland to become a lawyer.

 Upper School Math SpecialistMatthew earned his master’s degree from Teacher's College in 2010 and has been teaching mathematics in New York City ever since.
-This is third year teaching at Lang.
+This is his fourth year teaching at Lang.
 He is drawn to the beauty and simplicity of theoretical mathematics.
 He is slowly warming up to application and engineering problems, but he will probably never truly love statistics.
 He enjoys well-made cups of coffee, bicycles, and late-in-the-week “New York Times” crossword puzzles.
 He does not enjoy being photographed.

 Originally from Hong Kong, Michele spends most of her school breaks traveling around the world to see family and friends.
 She also enjoys skiing, swimming, playing field hockey, and attending music performances.